 While it may look like your hair is thinning and you’re experiencing the first stages of balding, it could be that you’re simply maturing.
 In extreme cases some diseases can leave your hair follicles, or scalp, so damaged that a hair transplant is not even possible.

-One of the most common misunderstandings when it comes to hair loss is whether or not you’re losing your hair, or just aging gracefully.
-Men aged 18-29 assume that they’re experiencing a receding hairline, when in reality their hairline is just maturing.
-A mature hairline is nothing to worry about, it just a natural part of getting older, and it does not mean you need to rush out and get an expensive hair transplant.
+Men in their 20s and 30s assume that they’re experiencing a receding hairline, when in reality their hairline is just maturing.
+A mature hairline is nothing to worry about. it’s just a natural part of getting older, and it does not mean you need to rush out and get an expensive hair transplant.

 One of the first things to consider is if you can even undergo a hair transplant procedure.